University Archives

 University Archives is the official depository of university records of historical and continuing value in printed and electronic form that are produced by university administrators, faculty, staff, and student organizations in the regular operations of the university.
 The functions of the archives are to protect the evidential and informational value of these records and to preserve, arrange, describe, and make them available for present and future use.
 These functions allow for university administrative officers and staff, as well as scholars and researchers, to find useful and reliable information concerning the history of Brigham Young University–Hawaii.

-Official records of all university entities are defined by and retained according to the university’s general retention schedule.
-(See Information and Records Retention Policy.)
-Department records are sent to Enterprise Information Systems (EIS), where they are managed for the duration of their retention periods.
+Official records of all university entities are defined by and retained according to the university’s General Retention Schedule.
+(See Information and Records Retention Policy).
 Records of historical or continuing value are then transferred to University Archives to be available for research.

 University Archives promotes open and equitable access to university records contained within University Archives while protecting individual privacy and confidential or proprietary information.

-The following types of archival records are restricted:
+The following types of archival records are considered highly confidential and are restricted:

 - Records containing information, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy of a living person;